himoose/user-docs/docs/features/aeo-optimization.md

 ## FAQs

-### How is this different from SEO audits?

-**SEO audits** focus on traditional search ranking factors (keywords, backlinks, page speed, meta tags).

-**AEO analysis** evaluates how **AI engines** (ChatGPT, Perplexity, Gemini, Claude) will interpret, extract, and potentially cite your content.

-Hi, Moose's AEO tools use:
-- **Google Gemini's grounding queries** to show what AI searches for when processing your topic
-- **Google AI Overview data** to see what Google's AI says
-- **OpenAI web search** to understand AI-powered search results
-- **10 AI-specific factors** (extractability, citation potential, semantic clarity) that traditional SEO tools don't measure

-You need both SEO (to rank in search) and AEO (to get cited by AI).

 ### What's the difference between "Marketer Mode" and "SEO Mode"?

 Both modes analyze your content the same way.
-The difference is **presentation**:
+The difference is presentation and assuming different workflows for the differing roles:

 **Marketer Mode**:
 - Simplified language ("What would someone type to find this page?" instead of "Target Prompt/Query")